Ladies and gentlemen, just one more thing here on the monologue I did in the last half hour.

 Thank you very much.

-So you have all the time about response.
+You have all the time to respond.

 I think we heard all we need to hear.